tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 likely to fall into higher error categories.

 <a href="#fig-s2-ame" class="quarto-xref">Figure 6</a> shows the
-marginal effects of refClass on each level of accuracy_level.
+marginal effects of Reference Class on each level of accuracy_level.
 These results reveal that switching from kWh to Percentage decreased the probability of an “Exact match” by an average of 7.0 percentage points, 95% CI: \[-19.2, 4.2\] and increased the probability of falling into the “Over 5% error” category by 6.9 percentage points, 95% CI: \[-4.5,